Personal profile

 Research Interests

-I am committed to research that delivers beneficial impact for the organisations that I work with.
-I am a member of the Independent Review Panel for Accountable Now, the global membership network that works with civil society organisations on improving their accountability practices.
+I am also a member of the Independent Review Panel for Accountable Now, the global membership network that works with civil society organisations on improving their accountability practices.
 I have been consulted by various NGOs for my expert advice, including Tearfund, World Vision and Transparency International.
-In addition, I have served for several years as a Trustee of Amnesty International UK, and as a member of the International Issues Sub-Committee.
+In addition, I have served for several years as a Trustee of Amnesty International UK, and as a member of their International Issues Sub-Committee.

 Biography